Workflows Reference

 Minimal workflow

-A workflow with just a prompt and no extra configuration:
+A workflow with a single step:

 # .eve/manifest.yaml